PostHog/posthog.com/contents/blog/ab-testing-examples.md

  - Y Combinator
 ---

-[A/B testing](/docs/experiments/manual) is a powerful tool when used correctly.
-The key word here is "**correctly**."
+[A/B testing](/ab-testing) is powerful when used correctly, but it's easily misused.
 Only comparing a new feature, copy change, or query with the old version does not create success.

-In the wise words of Picasso, "Good artists copy, Great artists steal."
-To help you become a great A/B test "artist," we’ve researched how some of Y Combinator’s top all-time companies do A/B tests, and we’re giving you the summary here.
+In the wise words of Picasso: "Good artists copy, great artists steal."
+So, to help you become a great A/B test "artist," we’ve researched how some of Y Combinator’s most successful companies do A/B tests.

+> If you're new to A/B testing, we recommend reading our [software engineer's guide to A/B testing](/blog/ab-testing-guide-for-engineers) as a primer.

-## 1. Monzo: Pellets
+## 1. Monzo – Low-risk "pellets" > slow-moving "cannonballs"

 Monzo provide a standard example of how to run A/B tests.
 They focused on top-of-funnel (because those impact the most users) and ran about 4 per month.
 Most were simple page comparisons, but some were [holdout tests](/tutorials/holdout-testing) where 10% of participants continued to see the control variant weeks after the test to ensure no long-term negative effects.